-In a new co-operative venture Scottish Association for Sleep Apnoea and the Sleep Apnoea Trust exhibited at the Royal College of General Practitioners’ Annual Conference held this year in Glasgow at the SECC from 1st -3rd October.
+In a new co-operative venture back in 2015, Scottish Association for Sleep Apnoea and the Sleep Apnoea Trust exhibited at the Royal College of General Practitioners’ Annual Conference held in Glasgow at the SECC from 1st -3rd October.
 Lesley Bagnall from SASA and Chris Rogers from SATA jointly manned a stand to take their message to GPs.
 Undiagnosed Obstructive Sleep Apnoea kills.

 A driver with undiagnosed OSA is 3 to 9 times more likely to have a road traffic accident.